tbensky/Prolog-CLP/README.md

 [1,1,1,1,1,1,1,1,6]
 ```

 We can see that Prolog is just counting up one by one.
-It's waiting for a case to come up that satisfies the ordering rules.
+It's just guessing, and waiting for a case to come up that satisfies the ordering rules.
 Further, all of these guesses are obviously wrong for an answer to this, since reindeer cannot share a position in line.
 The code is short and direct, but the search stategy is awful.

 ### Second attempt: smarter domain choosing